 Phase III: Design Analysis and Optimization (16th May 2016-31st August 2016): During this phase, our focus will be to derive cost-benefit index using a high level model in Matlab/Python.
 This will model the memory controller depicting scheduler, input/output arbitrator and reorder buffer.
 Using this model we will iterate and improve our design based on the requirements.
 This will serve as a high level evaluation of our design schemes and act as a pseudo algorithm for further implementation.
 This step will conclude with finding a design which meets all the performance criterion with the least cost.

-Phase IV: The general model developed in Phase II and Phase III can be enhanced and optimized for specific access patterns in custom application specific hardware systems e.g. network processors etc. 16th Jan 2017-15th May 2017): This will be followed by improvement in code designs and scheduler algorithms based on the access models.

-Phase I: Baseline Characterization (1st Sep 2015 - 15th Jan 2016) In phase I, we will focus on theoretical code design for DDR and HBM system.
-The design would include optimization of scheduler algorithms.
-At the end of this step, we will deliver a baseline scheme.

-Phase III: Further Refinement and Publication (16th May 2016 - 31st August 2016)

-During this phase, the design will be further refined for its viability in practice.
-We will also document our effort and findings in terms of a technical report and research paper.

-Phase IV Network Cores Computation Characterization (1st Sep.
-2016 – 15th Jan 2017): Phase IV’s plan will depend on our findings in the previous phases.
-However, during this phase, we plan to model the computation and program patterns of cores in a network processing unit to a stochastic distribution.
+Phase IV: Network Cores Computation Characterization (1st Sep.
+2016–15th Jan 2017): During this phase, we plan to model the computation and program patterns of cores in a network processing unit to a stochastic distribution.
 We intend to study the interaction of cores that generate memory access request to better understand the access patterns.
+The general model developed in Phase II and Phase III can be enhanced and optimized for specific access patterns in custom application specific hardware systems e.g. network processors etc.

-Phase V: Stochastic Modelling and Analysis (16th Jan 2017 – 15th May 2017): Phase V will focus on modelling the interaction of multiple cores and its effects on memory accesses.
+Phase V: Stochastic Modelling and Analysis (16th Jan 2017-15th May 2017): Phase V will focus on modelling the interaction of multiple cores and its effects on memory accesses.
 The analytical model can be used to implement and refine memory controller scheduler algorithms which can optimize memory accesses.
+This will be followed by improvement in code designs and scheduler algorithms based on the access models.

 Phase VI: Further Refinement and Publications (16th May 2017–31st August 2017): During this phase, we will refine our findings and document it for publication and patenting.

 Cost Breakdown